mw0/gcp/readme.md

 In practice, the process is somewhat more complicated:

 * First (training phase), an ensemble of iTrees is built from random sub-samples of the original dataset;
-* Second (test phase), each data point is fed into the ensemble of iTrees, with path lengths computed for each tree
+* Second (test phase), every data point is fed into that ensemble of iTrees, with path lengths computed for each tree;
 * Third, anomaly scores are computed using each point's average path length.

 Key points are that:
-* True anomalies are likely to be well-represented in the iTrees of the ensemble, resulting as external nodes with short path lengths
+* True anomalies will be well-represented in an isolation forest ensemble, terminate in external nodes with short path lengths;
-* It is unnecessary to construct trees that isolate every "normal" point, as we are only interested in establishing that they have long path lengths; passed through the ensemble of iTrees, ordinary points will terminate in the same external nodes as their near neighbors (with correspondingly long average path lengths)
+* It is unnecessary to construct trees that isolate every "normal" point, as we are only interested in establishing that they have long path lengths; passed through the ensemble of iTrees, ordinary points will tend to terminate in the same external nodes as their near neighbors (with correspondingly long average path lengths)

 ##  <a name="DCNN">The Deep Convolution Neural Network</a>